We need a Christian school in Midland and I want to start one

 Swan Christian High School in Middle Swan is operational.

-Approval is given by the Education Minister for funding of two additional primary schools; Mundaring Christian School and Beechboro Christian School, both established in 1988.
+Approval is given by the Education Minister for the funding of two additional primary schools; Mundaring Christian School and Beechboro Christian School, both established in 1988.

 From everyone who has been given much, much will be demandedLuke 12:48 (NIV), the driving force behind the Grosser’s lives